DramaQueen 2.3 is – finally (!) – live and available to anyone! :)

-- You collaborate with other authors and want to synchronize their changes and comments with your own.
+- You collaborate with other writers and want to synchronize their changes and comments with your own.

 - You work with lectors, editors, directors or producers and want to accept or reject their changes.

-The revision mode is activated in DramaQueen PLUS and PRO via the menu Edit -> Track text changes (or via gear menu of the Text panel):
+The revision mode is activated in DramaQueen PLUS and PRO via the menu Changes -> Track text changes:

 When hovering the mouse cursor over a change, the change window will pop up.
 It’s possible to navigate here, to see the change contents in full, as well as to accept or reject the change (also via short cuts):